pablomarin/H2O-SparklingWater-azure-templates/README.md

 	wasbs:///example/jars/hadoop-mapreduce-examples.jar
 	/example/jars/hadoop-mapreduce-examples.jar

-In addition, HDInsight provides the ability to access data that is stored in Azure Blob storage (Linked Storage Account).
+In addition to this storage account, you can add additional storage accounts from the same Azure subscription or different Azure subscriptions during the creation process or after a cluster has been created.
+For instructions about adding additional storage accounts.
 Normally this is where your big data resides.
 The syntax is:

 	wasb[s]://<containername>@<accountname>.blob.core.windows.net/<path>

 HDInsight provides  also access to the distributed file system that is locally attached to the compute nodes (disks on the cluster nodes).
 You can use this as a local cache.
 Remember that this file system is gone once you delete the cluster.
 This file system can be accessed by using the fully qualified URI, for example:

 	hdfs://<namenodehost>/<path>

+Most HDFS commands (for example, <b>ls</b>, <b>copyFromLocal</b> and <b>mkdir</b>) still work as expected.
+Only the commands that are specific to the native HDFS implementation (which is referred to as DFS), such as <b>fschk</b> and <b>dfsadmin</b>, will show different behavior in Azure Blob storage.

-Only the data on the linked storage account and the external hive meta-store will persist after the cluster is deleted.
-MAKE SURE YOU DO NOT STORE YOUR IMPORTANT DATA ON THE DEFAULT STORAGE ACCOUNT CREATED BY THE CLUSTER.
+Only the data on the linked storage account and the external hive meta-store will persist after the cluster is deleted. <b>MAKE SURE YOU DO NOT STORE YOUR IMPORTANT DATA ON THE DEFAULT STORAGE ACCOUNT CREATED BY THE CLUSTER</b>.

 ## H2O Sparkling Water Architecture